 We are only 7 miles south of Aviemore.
 Travelling north on the A9 (Inverness), turn off for Kingussie/Kincraig, and follow the B9152 north.
 Travelling south on the A9 (Perth), turn off south of Aviemore for Kincraig and follow the B9152 through Kincraig to the Park.

-Please Note: - Sat Nav’s are not always reliable for this area
+Please note – Sat Navs are not always reliable for this area.

-For timetable information, telephone 0871 266 33 33 Citylink.
+For timetable information, phone Citylink on 0871 266 33 33.

 Click here for Traveline Scotland or phone Traveline Scotland on 0871 200 22 33.

 There are numerous railway stations in the west of the Cairngorm National Park.
 Railway stations are located at Dalwhinnie, Newtonmore, Kingussie, Aviemore and Carrbridge.
-Trains between London's Kings Cross and Inverness will stop off at Kingussie and Aviemore.
-Please note Kingussie station is 4 miles from the Highland Wildlife Park.
-We advise checking the bus timetables in advance of your visit or pre-booking a taxi.
+Some trains may also stop at Kingussie which is only 4 miles from the park.
+We advise checking the bus timetables in advance of your visit.